flatscrew/rasterflow-docs/content/2.operations/core/nop.md

 ::adwaita-card
 ---
 alt: No Operation
-caption: No operation (can be used as a routing point)
+caption: No operation (can be used as a routing point).
 src: /images/operations/gegl-nop.png
 ---
 ::